systemjs/systemjs/README.md

   <script src="path/to/jspm-loader.js"></script>
 ```

-The 70KB Esprima parser is dynamically included when loading an ES6 module only.
+The 60KB Esprima parser is dynamically included when loading an ES6 module format only.

-Without the parser, the polyfill and loader are 20KB combined and minified.
+Without the parser, the polyfill and loader are roughly 20KB combined and minified.

 Usage
 ---